fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 An area chart is similar to the line chart, with the difference that the area marked by the anchors and line segments is filled.

 To render an area chart with the same use case as above, set the `type` to `area`.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=area2d "@@open-newtab") page of area chart.

 A single-series area chart looks like:

 {% embed_all standard-charts-line-area-and-column-charts-example-6.js %}